jimbodonahue/jimbodonahue.github.io/_pages/about.md

 About contacting me
 -----
 If you ever feel the desire to contact me, please do so.
 The easiest way is [by email](mailto:jimbodonahue@gmail.com).
+Sometimes I [tweet](twitter.com/jimbodonahue), but mostly I just like other people' tweets.